caglanurkus/quizgame/README.md

 Welcome to the 7 Nations of Teyvat Quiz!
 This Python program quizzes users on their knowledge of Genshin Impact's in-game nations.

+## Overview

+This quiz consists of twelve questions, each focusing on a different nation.
+Players input their answers to each question and receive immediate feedback.
+The final score is displayed at the end of the quiz

 ## How to Use

 1. Run the script in a Python environment.